 A lot of people today, however, turn towards alternative learning methods (i.e. certified online courses).
 If graphic design is something that you’re truly passionate about, but for some reason, you can’t or don’t want to study in a formal education-providing institution, then e-learning might be the way to go!

-Whatever you choose to do with your education, one thing’s for certain – your accumulated portfolio is going to be the single most important aspect of your job interview.
-This isn’t only true when it comes to graphic design job descriptions, however – every single profession that has to do with art in one way or another will require you to have a good portfolio of your best past work.
+Whatever you choose to do with your education, one thing’s for certain - your accumulated portfolio is going to be the single most important aspect of your job interview.
+This isn’t only true when it comes to graphic design job descriptions, however - every single profession that has to do with art in one way or another will require you to have a good portfolio of your best past work.
+Moreover, these days you can even get a scholarship to help you pay for the online course, so there's really nothing stopping you.

 Just to show you how important this is, let me put it this way: you can have zero experience and no formal education, whatsoever - if you’re portfolio is amazing, you will get the job, end of the story.